 Maura McCune Corvington

 Ms. Corvington can be heard on recent recorded releases including Wagner: Orchestral Music from Der Ring des Nibelungen on the Naxos label with the Buffalo Philharmonic Orchestra under the direction of JoAnn Falletta and American Rapture on the Azica Records label with the Rochester Philharmonic Orchestra under the direction of Ward Stare.
 Featured on the latter album is the Rochester Philharmonic Orchestra world premiere of Jennifer Higdon's co-commissioned work, Harp Concerto, winner of the 2020 Grammy Award for Best Contemporary Classical Composition.

 A graduate of the Shepherd School of Music at Rice University, Ms. Corvington completed her Master’s Degree in Horn Performance under the tutelage of William VerMeulen.
 At the Eastman School, Ms. Corvington completed her Bachelors of Music in Horn Performance as a recipient of the Performer’s Certificate under the instruction of RPO Principal Horn, W. Peter Kurau.
-She also graduated as a Secondary Piano Major, studying with Daria Rabotkina and Albert Kim, and she recently accompanied friend and horn mentor, Bill VerMeulen, in recital at Eastman.
-Originally hailing from Wilmette, Illinois, Ms. Corvington was inspired at an early age by the renowned Chicago Symphony Brass, and she studied regularly with Chicago Symphony Orchestra hornists, Dale Clevenger and Alice Render.
+She also graduated as a Secondary Piano Major, studying with Daria Rabotkina and Albert Kim, and she accompanied friend and horn mentor, William VerMeulen, in recital at Eastman.
+Originally hailing from Wilmette, Illinois, Ms. Corvington was inspired at an early age by the renowned Chicago Symphony Brass, and she studied regularly with Chicago Symphony Orchestra hornists Dale Clevenger and Alice Render.